Fortress-Blast/Fortress-Blast/README.md

 Known bugs (v0.4.1)
 -----------------

-- It is possible to break the PASS Time jack with the Mega Mann powerup somehow.
-Involves throwing it.
 - Super Speed should be denied when holding PASS Time jack, as it does not work.